blinkmaker/blinkmaker.github.io/aboutme.md

 ---
 layout: page
 title: About me
+subtitle: Why you'd want to go on a date with me
+---

-subtitle: Hi.
+Hi.
 I'm Shakeel, an electronics enthusiast and student.

----

 My name is Inigo Montoya.
 I have the following qualities:

 - I rock a great mustache